-If you want a driveway that is strong, durable, versatile, and attractive, consider laying your driveway with brick pavers.
-Brick driveways offer many appearance options while requiring less maintenance than many asphalt and concrete driveways.
-Bricks come in several shapes and layouts, which leads to various driveway shapes and sizes.
+If you want a strong, durable, versatile, and attractive driveway, consider laying your driveway with brick pavers.
+They offer many appearance options while requiring less maintenance than many asphalt and concrete driveways.
+Bricks come in several shapes and layouts, allowing for various shapes and sizes.
 This creates a wide range of total project costs.

 |Brick Driveway Prices|